rehierl/html-outliner-spec/implementation-overview.md

 The `startingElement` property will be set if a new section object is created when entering a sectioning element, or an element of heading content.
 It will never hold a null reference.
-This property is needed in order to allow to jump to the beginning of a section if its corresponding table of contents entry is selected.

-The property's name is not entirely accurate because **a section does not have to begin with its `startingElement`**.
-This property should be understood to state that the section starts with, or immediately after the referenced element's starting tag.

 A sectioning element is not considered to be an inner node of one of its inner sections.
+Doing so would associate such an element with a subordinate entity (e.g. the first inner section) and make it impossible to clearly define the `Node.parentSection` property.

 In contrary to that, an element of heading content is always considered to be an inner node of the section to which it is assigned as heading.
+A heading element is always an inner node of an explicit, and the first inner node of an implied section.

+**TODO** - is there a reason to redefine heading elements similar to sectioning elements? - shift towards a container element with an open end?

+As a result, the expression `section.startingElement.parentSection` is not guaranteed to yield the same section reference.
+The property's name is therefore not entirely accurate because **a section does not have to begin with its `startingElement`**.
+This property should be understood to state that the section starts with, or immediately after the referenced element's starting tag.

-This property is necessary because the first inner node of a section could be a non-element text node. - Firefox defines a `Element.scrollIntoView()` method that can be used to jump to an element, but there does not seem to be a similar method definition for the Node type.
+This property needs to be used when jumping to the beginning of a section if the corresponding table of contents entry is selected.
+It is required because the first inner node of a section may be a non-element text node:

+Firefox defines a `Element.scrollIntoView()` method that can be used to jump to an element, but there does not seem to be a similar method that allows to jump to a non-element node.
+As a consequence, there is no guarantee that the expression `section.firstInnerNode.scrollIntoView()` will work.

+As a result, this property is necessary because it is currently not possible to jump to a non-element node.

 <h3 id="section-parent-outline">
 Section.parentOutline, Outline.innerSections</h3>

 The `parentOutline` property will be set if a section is added to an outline.
 It must hold a null reference if a section is not a top-level section of an outline.

 The `parentOutline` property corresponds with the `Outline.innerSections` property such that the expression `outline.innerSections[anyIndex].parentOutline` yields the same outline reference.
 These lists are therefore limited to all top-level